-For each tutorial, we will use Craig's Landscaping, a sample QuickBooks Online data file that allows you to explore the program.
+For each tutorial, we will use Craig's Design and Landscaping, a sample QuickBooks Online company that allows you to explore the program.
 This way you can experiment without interfering with real data.

-To set up Chrome so you can get to the sample company easily throughout this course, follow this one-time setup:
+To set up Chrome so you can get to Craig's Landscaping easily throughout this course, follow this one-time setup: